scherersoftware/cake-list-filter/README.md

 <?= $this->ListFilter->closeForm(false, false); ?>
 ```

-Also, you can manipulate default templates and classes used by calling ListFilterHelper::config() with your ovverides.
+Also, you can manipulate default templates and classes used by calling ListFilterHelper::config() with your overrides.
 These are the options available:

 ```
 protected $_defaultConfig = [